kevdbowers/asteroids/README.md

     a circleshape.py file defining the CircleShape sprite a player.py file defining the Player sprite a requirements.txt file which shows the required libraries to be installed

-To run this program enter the following in the command line: python3 main.py
+To run this program enter the following in the command line: python3 main.py Once running the game controls are as follows:
+    "w" = move forward
+    "d" = move backward
+    "a" = rotate counter-clockwise
+    "d" = rotate clockwise

 This Asteroids game was created as part of a guided Boot.dev project.